SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 [_Hypostasis of the Archons_, or the _Reality of the Rulers_](https://en.wikipedia.org/wiki/Hypostasis_of_the_Archons)
 from Codex II of the Nag Hammadi library.

-Alas, it is a joke few will perceive and even fewer appreciate.
-Still: this bit of Gnostic writing is useful, as an example of what happens when people go _very_ far down the rabbit hole and think their words and stories capture reality.
+Alas, it is a joke few will even perceive, and even fewer appreciate.
+Still: this bit of Gnostic writing is useful, as an example of what happens when people go _very_ far down the rabbit hole and think their words and stories capture reality, or even _control_ reality.
 It reads, frankly, like religious visions on acid.
 There _might_ be something there, but it's hard to tell past all the deflections and mysticism.

 You _could_ just say what you actually mean, even if it takes you several tries.
 That's always an option, assuming you have a meaning in the first place.